You will receive 5 individual business card size (3.5×2) cards with your order

 Did you know that you can ask your child’s doctor not to discuss weight in front of your child?
 And there’s good reason to do this: in 2016, the American Academy of Pediatrics made the recommendations that healthcare providers not discuss weight with children and teens.

-So parents must step between doctors and our kids to protect children from dangerous weight stigma.
-We created these free “Don’t Talk About My Child’s Weight” cards to help you advocate for your child’s health at the doctors’ office and any healthcare setting.
+Given that there is no evidence that it helps, and the risk of harm, parents must protect children from dangerous comments during primary care visits.
+We created these “Don’t Talk About My Child’s Weight” cards to help you advocate for your child’s health at the doctors’ office and any healthcare setting.

 We are passionate about protecting kids from the dangers of weight stigma, and we want to make this easy for you.

 These “Don’t Talk About My Child’s Weight” cards are the same size as a business card.
 We want you to be supported in requesting healthcare that is free of weight bias.

 Ginny Jones is on a mission to empower parents to help their kids recover from eating disorders, body image issues, and other mental health conditions.
 She’s the founder of More-Love.org, an online resource supporting parents who have kids with eating disorders, and a Parent Coach who helps parents who have kids with mental health issues.

 Ginny has been researching and writing about eating disorders since 2016.
 She incorporates the principles of neurobiology and attachment parenting with a non-diet, Health At Every Size® approach to health and recovery.

 Parent-Friendly ❤️ Neurobiology ❤️ Attachment ❤️ Non-Diet ❤️ Health At Every Size®

 *NOTE: These cards were free for +2 years.
 However, due to unexpected demand, in 2021 we began charging $5 to cover our costs.